 Throughout the implementation of the project, eleven Community Managed Tree Nursery Centers were established, produced and planted over 270,000 trees in Bugesera, Kirehe and Rutsiro Districts of Rwanda.
 The planted trees include fruit species (grafted mango and avocado, tree tomato (Solanum betaceum), orange, citrus, Passion Fruit (Passiflora edulis), Carca papaya) and agroforestry species (Grevillea robusta, Calliandra callothyrsus, Lecaena leucocephala, and Markhamia lutea and coffee) as preferred and suggested by most of community members during the baseline study.

 Over 300 ha of watershed were restored through tree planting, soil conservation and agroforestry interventions.
-The project interventions contribute to the sequestration of 9,352,000 tons of CO2 per year (equalling sequestering 2 Million times CO2 emitted during return trip from Europe to Australia in a plane).
 Apart from contributing to soil fixation and carbon sequestration, the planted trees will generate income at household level, contribute to the enhancement of food security and reduce malnutrition in children and women.

 We are very pleased to share with other stakeholders what we learned from the established Community Managed Tree Nursery Centers.
 In brief, empowering communities to produce and plant the trees, is the sustainable option for achieving the target of increased forest cover, restoration of agricultural lands and adaptation to climate change while also reducing poverty among rural communities.
 Below are some lessons learned: